 Use of Public Space

-Posters, notices, fliers and announcements from the local community may be posted in designated areas on the public community bulletin board at the entrance to the library.
+Posters, notices, fliers, and announcements from the local community may be posted in designated areas on the public community bulletin board inside the entrance to the Library.
 The brochure rack is available for brochures and handouts.
-Permission is not needed.
+Permission is not required.

 The Tompkins County Public Library does not allow petitions or petitioning in the Library or on Library property, unless it is directly related to the welfare of libraries or library services.